vidaud/seta/seta-doc/docs/seta-api/seta_api_v1.md

 ### POST /corpus
 Retrieve documents related to a term from EU corpus.
+The input is a JSON file with the options I want to retrieve.
 ![Screenshot](../img/post-corpus.png)
 ![Screenshot](../img/post-corpus-result.png)